Why Most Dictionary Apps Are Stuck in 2010 (And What We Built Instead)

 This populates "what adjectives sound natural with this noun" — which is one of the highest-impact moves a learner can make to sound less robotic.
 The adjective informed is band-7+ vocabulary for decision; most learners default to "good decision" or "bad decision" because they never saw a native pairing.

-Look up cow: milking, farm, barn, dairy, pasture, calf, udder, moo
+milking, farm, barn, dairy, pasture, calf, udder, moo

-This is useful for building thematic vocabulary.
+Useful for building thematic vocabulary.
 A learner doing a "farm life" unit can tap cow and see the surrounding vocabulary cluster.

 How the popup renders